little-eyes/little-eyes.github.io/source/about/index.md

 title: About me
 ---

 I graduated from University of Tennessee.
 I think, I research, I code, I analyze data and I love coffee.
 Most of my project has been published on my [Github][10].
-In Jan 2014, I join Microsoft as a Software Engineer in Operating System Group Data & Fundamentals team.
+Since Jan 2014, I work at Microsoft as a Software Engineer in Windows & Devices Group's core data science team.

 ![][11]